oddballteam/challenges/address-book/README.md

 - the ability to search your contacts

 We have some resources at our disposal, a set of (semi) complete wireframes from a designer, and a RESTFUL JSON api that implements search and pagination.
 The rest is up to you.
-Feel free to get as complicated as you so desire, keeping in mind the timelimit.
+Feel free to get as complicated as you so desire, keeping in mind the time limit.

 ## Wireframes